 The Mediant VE SBC features a System Snapshots mechanism that provides the capability of returning the system to a previous state.
 The mechanism may be used as a rescue option if a system malfunction occurs.

-For more information, refer to the Mediant Software SBC User's Manual.
+For more information, refer to the Section 'Rescue Options using System Snapshots' in the Mediant Software SBC User's Manual.